Jarrow-Tech/JarrowTech/NewLedgerSystem/README.md

-# Hyperledger Hackathon
+# Hyperledger
 ## Introduction
-Dear hackers, welcome to the first Hyperledger Hackathon.
-Are you up for the challenge?
-Just 36 hours.
-Make it fast.
-Make it awesome.
+An Intro into the Ledger System
 The wiki of this repository helps you to get going and provides all sort of other information:

 [GENERAL INFORMATION](https://github.com/timblankers/hyperledger-hackathon/wiki)